Ananda Thandavam: Plot

-The film deals with the life of Raghupathi (Siddharth Venugopal), whose mother died in childbirth.
-He grows up with plenty of affection from his father (Kitty) and grows into a quiet, sensible, and a bit of a serious person.
+The film deals with the life of Raghupathi, whose mother died in childbirth.
+He grows up with plenty of affection from his father and grows into a quiet, sensible, and a bit of a serious person.
 His father is a government employed deputy-chief engineer in the Ambasamudram dam, Tirunelveli, while Raghu is also a mechanical engineer.
 However, he is frustrated because he is unemployed.
-One day, after returning after an interview in Pune, he meets Madhumitha (Tamannaah).
+One day, after returning after an interview in Pune, he meets Madhumitha.
 A naive character, she plays childish pranks and brings energy into his life.
 Madhu is the elder daughter of the dam's new chief engineer and his arrogant wife, who want a very comfortable life for the family.

 Madhu's parents also bring joy in Raghu's life as they accept who he is, and eventually, he finds good employment in Pune.
 He suddenly gets engaged to Madhu, even without pre-informing his father.
 Raghu leaves to work, for Pune.
-When he returns a month later, trouble had come in the form of 'Rad' Radhakrishnan (Rishi), a spoilt NRI businessman from the United States who was on vacation to Papanasam.
+When he returns a month later, trouble had come in the form of 'Rad' Radhakrishnan, a spoilt NRI businessman from the United States who was on vacation to Papanasam.
 Rad had seen Madhu and was enticed by her beauty and her parents' wealth and made a proposal to her parents.
 Seeing a better life for Madhu, her parents agreed to cancel Raghu's engagement.
 Worst of all, Madhu, being immature herself, agreed with her parents' opinion and decided to marry Rad.
 The fake reason given by Madhu's family is that Raghu's father has an illicit relationship with their maid Jayanthi, who is just a year older than Raghu.
 Jayanthi, having a baby from a husband who left her, also clouds Raghu's judgement.
 Moreover, when Raghu asks for Madhu to elope with him, she agrees to it, but cancels it at the last hour stating the same reason.
 Raghu, heartbroken, attempts to commit suicide by jumping down a waterfall.
 He survives it with temporary injuries.
 His father berates him and says that Jayanthi's mother breast-fed him, and she is like his own daughter.
 He took care of Jayanthi just because her husband left her pregnant.
 Also, Madhu had visited him while he was in a coma.
 She had already married and left to the US with Rad.
 Six months later, with further encouragement from his father and friends, Raghu leaves for New York City to get his MBA at NYU.
-He has to stay in the mansion of Mohanram (Rama Natarajan), his father's childhood friend.
+He has to stay in the mansion of Mohanram, his father's childhood friend.
 Mohan is a rich divorcee and successful online share-trader.